vondele/cdbexplore/Readme.md

   --TBsearch            Extend the searching and exploration of lines into cdb's EGTB. (default: False) --proveMates          Attempt to prove that mate PV lines have no better defence.
 Proven mates are indicated with "CHECKMATE" at the end of the PV, whereas unproven ones use "checkmate". (default: False)
-  --user USER           Add this username to the http user-agent header. (default: None)
+  --user USER           Add this username to the http user-agent header. (default: None) --suppressErrors      Suppress any error messages resulting from the API calls. (default: False)
 ```

 Sample output: